pefoo/MoSer2/README.md

 # MoSer2

+The goal of this project is getting into c++ development.
+Besideis that,...:

 MoSer2 is a monitoring solution for linux systems.
 It employs a plugin infrastructure, that is capable of loading components during startup.
 Reports are generated and send as email notifications.